DavidDTessier/gcp-certifications/Security Engineer/README.md

 There are other third-party tools such as [Hashicorp Vault](https://www.vaultproject.io/) and [Berglas](https://github.com/GoogleCloudPlatform/berglas).

-**Secrets Manager** encrypts secret data before ts persisted to disk using AES-256 encryption scheme
+**Secrets Manager** encrypts secret data before its persisted to disk using AES-256 encryption scheme

 **IAM Roles**
 The following roles a needed in order to manage secrets: